 60 words

 Take diversity to the next level.
 Help your organization capitalize on varying backgrounds, experiences, and worldviews.
 Apply cutting-edge principles to diagnose organizational challenges and measure organizational diversity.
-Advanced seminars in global consulting and cross-cultural communications will allow you to implement change within an organization.
+Advanced seminars in global consulting and cross-cultural communications will prepare you to implement change within an organization.
 Integrate your graduate education – specialize in organizational diversity.

 30 words

 Take diversity to the next level.
-Earn your Doctor of Philosophy in Organizational Development and Leadership – Organizational Diversity online from University of the Rockies.
+Earn your Doctor of Philosophy in Organizational Development and Leadership – Organizational Diversity from University of the Rockies.

 Doctor of Philosophy in Organizational Development and Leadership – Risk Management